ChiZhou-SITI/iTuNES-dev/doc/iTuNES_User_Manual.md

 ## Test example

-To run the provided test files with MuPeXI the following command can be run:
+To run the provided test files with iTuNES the following command can be run:

-        path/to/MuPeXI.py -v test.vcf -c path/to/config.ini -e expression_test.tsv

-For additional fasta file output:

-        path/to/MuPeXI.py -v test.vcf -c path/to/config.ini -e expression_test.tsv -f

-Print only the mismatch amino acid for the normal peptide:

-        path/to/MuPeXI.py -v test.vcf -c path/to/config.ini -e expression_test.tsv -m
+        path/to/iTuNES.py -i config.yaml